luanon404/Selenium-On-Termux-Android/README.md

     - Open the command prompt, type `adb devices`.
     - \** Just run this to allow termux write secure setting `adb shell pm grant com.termux android.permission.WRITE_SECURE_SETTINGS`.
     - From now on, you can unplug the USB cable connecting to the PC/Laptop.
     - Type `adb devices`.
-If you see something like IPv4, then type `adb kill-server`.
+If you see something like IPv4 address, then type `adb kill-server`.
     - Make sure you only see `emulator-5554` from list.
     - Try running this test Python script (Chrome).
 For Firefox, it seems that you need to download the driver from [this link](https://github.com/mozilla/geckodriver/releases/tag/v0.33.0).
 I'm not sure about the installation process, but I will update you later.